 2. Neglected Hygiene and Personal Appearance

 Depression can translate into neglected hygiene and personal appearance.
 You might stop showering, getting haircuts, and shaving as often as you used to.
-When you’re exhausted and at your limit just trying to cope with the day, concerns about things like wearing wrinkled or stained clothing can fall by the wayside.
+When you’re exhausted and at your limit just trying to cope with the day, concerns about things like wearing wrinkled or stained clothing can fall by the wayside. [tweet_quote] Have you stopped bothering to shower or brush your teeth?
+You might be dealing with depression.[/tweet_quote]

 Data from over 10,000 health and nutrition surveys revealed a connection between depression and poor dental health.
 This connection was also “dose dependent,” which means the severity of the dental problems increased with the severity of the depression (5).
 A study published in the American Journal of Psychiatry tracked over 2,000 elderly participants for nine years and found that depressive symptoms were “significant predictors” of self-neglect (6).